I’ve used henna and indigo for years to color my hair because it’s a safe way to cover greys and strengthen hair at the same time.

 Below are my preferences for henna powder and indigo powder.
 They’re top quality and you can’t go wrong with any of them.

 Have you tried henna and indigo for brown hair before?
-Share your experience the comments section.
+Share your experience in the comments section.

 If you prefer blue-black results, check out Henna and Indigo for Hair: My Process from Start to Finish instead.